In some cases, MySQL handles a query differently when you are

 SQL_CALC_FOUND_ROWS.
 The number of rows

 can then be retrieved with

 This can be useful for checking the validity of a query.

-When the server uses temporary tables to resolve the
+If the server uses temporary tables to resolve the query,

 calculate how much space is required.